34 Short Love Poems

 So to thee farewell.

-More Poems To Encourage and Inspire
+More Short Poems & Quotes to Encourage and Inspire